-Early examples of modified CB pottery, dating to before c.
-3600 BC, comprise the assemblages from Camster Long, Caithness (pre-long mound activity and probably pre-passage tomb construction; MHG1809) and Tulloch of Assery B, Caithness (pre-dating the construction of the passage tomb) (Fig. 5.8; MHG932).
-It may be that pottery of this type, now lost, was also found at Camster Round (MHG1816), “three or four inches under the surface of the [chamber] floor”: Joseph Anderson described it as “decidedly well made pottery…the thinnest pottery I have seen from these cairns” (Anderson 1866a, 248–9).
+Early examples of modified CB pottery, dating to before c 3600 BC, comprise the assemblages from Camster Long, Caithness from before the long mound activity and probably before the passage tomb construction (MHG1809) and Tulloch of Assery B, Caithness where it pre-dates the construction of the passage tomb (MHG932).
+It may be that pottery of this type, now lost, was also found at Camster Round (MHG1816), where it was discovered “three or four inches under the surface of the [chamber] floor”: Joseph Anderson described it as “decidedly well made pottery…the thinnest pottery I have seen from these cairns” (Anderson 1866a, 248–9).